All Episodes

 Canadians can put away those extra welcome mats.

-It seems Americans unhappy about the result of the election last November have decided to stay home after all in the days after Bush won his second term.
+It seems Americans unhappy about the result of the election last November have decided to stay home after all.

-But official statistics showed that a number of Americans actually applying to live permanently in Canada fell in the six months after the election.
+But official statistics show that the number of Americans actually applying to live permanently in Canada fell in the six months after the election.

 On the face of it, this is not good news.

-Canada's one of the few major nations seeking to attract immigrants, but immigration minister Joe Volpe was philosophical.
+Canada is one of the few major nations seeking to attract immigrants, but Immigration Minister Joe Volpe was philosophical.

 Who would want to go to Canada?

-Who would I mean most people I know in Canada trying to get out themselves?
+I mean, most people I know in Canada trying to get out themselves.

 But this is just another bit of evidence.